The Global Campaign for Equal Nationality Rights: Founding Steering Committee and Coalition members

 The Campaign is housed in New York by the Women's Refugee Commission.

-The Global Campaign Coalition members include NGOs, UN agencies, activists, academics, civil society organizations and government allies.

 Campaign Activities

 The Global Campaign for Equal Nationality Rights' core activities include local and international advocacy, capacity building and research and knowledge sharing.
 It collaborates with local and regional organizations to advocate for nationality law reform in target countries.
 The Campaign also mobilizes international actors, including UN actors, to take action to end gender discrimination in nationality laws.